dharnitski/dharnitski.github.io/_posts/2019-04-28-golang-coverage-circleci.md

 ---
 layout: post
-title: "Skip tests in Go"
+title: "Code Coverage in Go"
 categories:
 tags: Go TDD Coverage Coveralls CircleCI CI
 excerpt: Getting Golang code coverage and posting to Coveralls.io is simple.
 Or not?